 Have you ever wondered how much time during the day you spend holding your devices or staring at screens?
-Many of us spend most of the daytime in front of a computer or surfing the net using our smartphones.
+Many of us spend most of the day in front of a computer or surfing the net using our smartphones.

 With the growing popularity of devices our lifestyle and the way we communicate to each other has changed eminently.
 We’ve started spending more time indoors and even when we are outdoors we tend to use our mobiles extensively: we check them while walking, navigating through the area, checking public transport routes and taking selfies along the way, which we then instantly post to Instagram, etc. We’re always switched on.